 19. Inject personality with photos

-Adding a personal touch, such as family photos, is also a welcome way to make any room feel comforting.
-This kitchen wall in bold blue provides the perfect backdrop for displaying a simple string of printed pictures.
+Adding a personal touch, such as family photos, is also a welcome way to make any room feel comforting using kitchen wall ideas.
 The people and places that hold fond memories of fun times and travel offer an ideal conversation starter.

-To add further decoration and colour, the same wall is decorated with colourful cookbooks, retro soup cans upcycled into plant pots, slogan artwork and curios from beach-combing.
-This is a great DIY kitchen idea (opens in new tab) that doesn’t cost the earth and offers a montage of memories.
+This is a great example of DIY kitchen ideas that doesn’t cost the earth and offers a montage of memories.

 20. Stick to a theme

-From the wall decor to the china, create real impact by choosing a theme – such as a coastal one.
+From the kitchen wall decor ideas to the china, create real impact by choosing a theme – such as a coastal one.
 This popular maritime theme is popular for kitchens, given the seafood element that ties in seamlessly in a room where you prepare and serve food.

 21. Add accent colour with wall art

-A single piece of statement artwork can help to add bold accent colours to the space.
-If your kitchen colour scheme (opens in new tab) is that of on-trend dark grey or navy, you might be looking to lift the colour palette with hits of bright colour.
+A single piece of statement artwork can help to add bold accent colours to the kitchen wall ideas.
+If your kitchen colour scheme is that of on-trend dark grey or navy, you might be looking to lift the colour palette with hits of bright colour.

 22. Embrace a gallery wall element

 To give the kitchen unprecedented style credentials a gallery picture wall is the ultimate in wall decor.
-This can be easily achieved on a budget thanks to the handy IKEA picture ledges.
+This can be easily achieved on a budget thanks to the handy Mosslanda Picture Ledge, £5, IKEA.
 Simply mount one or two together to create a unique display space for all manner of prints and decorative items.